scottprahl/laserbeamsize/README.rst

 Extensive documentation can be found at <https://laserbeamsize.readthedocs.io>

-**Do not use development version.
+    **Do not use development github version.
 It doesn't work.
 Use the last released version.**

 Using laserbeamsize
 -------------------